kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/LICENSES/TRADEMARK_POLICY.md

 ### License vs Trademark

-The SVG diagrams and visual materials are licensed under **CC BY-SA 4.0** for their *content* — you may use, adapt, and share them with attribution.
+The SVG diagrams and visual materials are licensed under **CC BY 4.0** for their *content* — you may use, adapt, and share them with attribution.

 However, *trademark law* separately governs using these visuals as *branding*